lizahumuza/NRI-company-website/README.md

-#NRI Research Company Website
+# NRI Research Company Website

+A company website for an investment and research company.
 It was built using Html, CSS and JavaScript